acmcalvo/Module_one_Chag/README.md

 <img width="735" alt="header-with chang" src="https://user-images.githubusercontent.com/91921941/138598899-ecb2bf7b-1d05-4c7b-924e-b7a56c60892e.png">

-2. Hero class, Section: In this section, div class changes to one unique class “contents,” to improve Redundancy on the code, Add alt= “Alternative information” to meet accessibility standards CSS file changes: class= content  to class= content-sections, class= SEO to class= contents
+2. Hero class, Section: In this section, div class changes to one unique class “contents,” to improve Redundancy on the code, Add alt= “Alternative information” and meet accessibility standards CSS file changes: class= content  to class= content-sections, class= SEO to class= contents

 And there is only one set of descriptions that apply to the hero part (Html and CSS), and clean up the code.